 The company has adopted a shareholder rights plan (the "Plan") to protect its shareholders from unfair, abusive or coercive takeover strategies.
-The Plan was originally to remain in effect until April 29, 2006, but was extended during the year ended March 31, 2007 to remain in effect until the close of the company's annual general meeting in 2009.
+The Plan will remain in effect until the close of the company's annual general meeting in 2009.
 The Plan, in effect, allows holders of common shares to purchase additional common shares from the company at a 50% discount to the prevailing market price on the occurrence of certain triggering events, including acquisition by a person or group of persons of 20% or more of the shares of the company in a transaction that is not a Permitted Bid under the Plan.
 The rights under the Plan are not exercisable by the acquiring person or group of persons.
 The rights under the Plan are not triggered by purchases of shares made pursuant to a take-over bid that is made to all shareholders on identical terms by way of a take-over circular prepared in compliance with applicable securities laws, and certain other conditions set out in the agreement signed to implement the Plan.

-10. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS

-During the year ended March 31, 2008, the company incurred \$12,910 (2006 - \$11,726) of legal fees in the normal course of operations with a firm in which a director of the company is a partner. \$6,672 (2007 - \$11,726) of the fees are included in professional fees and \$6,238 (2007 - \$nil) are included in share issuance costs.
-At March 31, 2008, accounts payable and accrued liabilities include \$2,173 (2007 - \$2,426) due to the firm.
+During the year ended March 31, 2009, the company incurred \$9,519 (2008 - \$12,910) of legal fees in the normal course of operations with a firm in which a director of the company is a partner. \$9,519 (2008 - \$6,672) of the fees are included in professional fees and \$ nil (2008 - \$6,238) are included in share issuance costs.
+At March 31, 2009 accounts payable and accrued liabilities include \$ nil (2008 - \$2,173) due to the firm.
 The fees are at rates comparable to those charged to un-related parties.